ZimCodes/Zyod/README.md

 ## Sample Usage

-This command uses the Google Chrome driver to scrape and record links from *https://od.example. com* .
+This command uses the Google Chrome driver to scrape and record links from *https://od.example.com*.
 While scraping, Zyod will write more text to the console, wait a maximum of *15 seconds* before scraping each page, search 3 directory levels deep, interact by scrolling, and do not wait in between each scroll action.